home-assistant/core/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   What types of changes does your PR introduce to our Home Assistant?
   NOTE: Please, check only 1! box!
-  If your PR requires multiple boxes checked, you'll need to split it into multiple PRs.
+  If your PR requires multiple boxes to be checked, you'll most likely need to split it into multiple PRs.
+This makes things easier and faster to code review.
 -->

+- [ ] Dependency upgrade
 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New integration (thank you!)
 - [ ] New feature (which adds functionality to an existing integration)